Jahia/WURFLProvider/README.md

 WURFLProvider
 =============

+The WURFLProvider module is an implementation of the WURFL library integration for resolving channels on a Jahia 6.6+ server

 IMPORTANT:

 In order to use this module, you will first need to download the latest WURFL database into the src/main/webapp/WEB-INF